Dr Sarah Preedy

 Plymouth Business School (Faculty of Arts, Humanities and Business)

 Sarah is Programme Lead for BSc (Hons) Events Management and teaches across a range of Business modules with a specialism in enterprise and entrepreneurship.
 Her research focuses on the role, value and impact of enterprise education, specifically extracurricular enterprise activities.
 Sarah is a Senior Fellow of the Higher Education Academy and a Fellow of Enterprise Educators UK.
+From 2022 - 2026 Sarah will be External Examiner for the University of Lincoln's BA Business and Enterprise Development and BA Business with Entrepreneurship Programmes.

 PhD in Business Management, University of Plymouth.